pedsf1968/mastermind/README.md

 ## Architecture

-It's a remaka of the **Mastermind** game in command line with the MVC pattern..
+It's a remake of the **Mastermind** game in command line with the MVC pattern..

 ### Package **controler.modes**